 What we do

-Since 1984, CPAR has improved the health of vulnerable communities in sub-Saharan Africa.
-We’ve supported and delivered programs to build the capacity of health care workers and systems, increase food security and improve nutrition.
-Our projects have helped farmers feed their families, provided access to clean water, improved sanitation and hygiene, and provided emergency aid.
+Founded by Canadian doctors in response to famine in Ethiopia, CPAR has improved the health of vulnerable communities in Sub-Saharan Africa since 1984.
+We’ve supported and delivered programs to build the capacity of health care workers and health systems.
+Our projects have helped increase food security and improve nutrition, strengthened livelihoods, provided access to clean water, improved sanitation and hygiene, and provided emergency aid.

 To learn more about where we work and our projects addressing the social determinants of health, click on the links below.